 - The exam format included one-liners, multiple statements, chronology-based questions, and matching questions, which contributed to a time-consuming experience.

-UPSC EPFO Preparation Strategy 2025
+UPSC EPFO Preparation Strategy 2025: How to Crack EO/AO & APFC?

 Below, I mentioned a practical study plan.
 Let’s also understand how much you need to study each day.